Obtaining a CDL

 - Schedule your CDL skills test.

 You must take the skills tests through an approved third party tester.
 Third party testers are public and private agencies authorized by the state to conduct CDL skills tests.
+You should contact a tester well in advance of when you want to test.
 Once you have passed your CDL skills tests, you must return to the Secretary of State branch office to:

 - Pay a correction fee to add CDL privileges to your license.